jonathan-s/argpar.se/content/2015/How to create a free website or blog.md

 Title: How to create a free website or blog
-Date: 2015-06-07 21:00
+Date: 2015-06-07 20:00
 Category: tutorial
 Tags: blog, pelican, web development
 Authors: Jonathan Sundqvist
-Summary: Create a website from scratch, this tutorial will tell you exactly what you will need.
+MetaDescription: Create a website from scratch, this tutorial will tell you exactly what you will need.
 From software, hosting to your own domain.
-Status: published
+Summary: There are many options out there if you want to create your own website.
+But if you want customizability and still come away on the cheap the options shrink considerably.
+However if you create your website with something called a static site generator you'll be able to achieve exactly this.
+The only thing that you'll have to pay for in the end is the domain.

 ![Pelican]({filename}/images/pelican.jpg)